shradhaebi/ensembl-static/metazoa/species/Anopheles/Anopheles_coluzzii/Anopheles_coluzzii_gca943734685v1rs_about.md

 **About *Anopheles coluzzii***
 -------------------------

+*Anopheles coluzzii*, formerly known as *Anopheles gambiae* *M* molecular form, was defined as a separate species in 2013 [1].
+*An. coluzzii* belongs to the *Anopheles gambiae* species complex, which consists of at least seven species.

 The Anopheles gambiae complex consists of at least seven morphologically indistinguishable species of mosquitoes in the genus Anopheles.
 The complex was recognised in the 1960s and includes the